-How do you turn a traditional entrenched classroom into one that's inquiry-based?
+How do you turn a traditional, entrenched academic setting into an inquiry-based classroom?
 By taking things one step at a time.
-Here are fifteen ways you can try; maybe one or more will resonate with your teaching style.
+Here are 15 ways you can try; maybe one or more will resonate with your teaching style.

 The night prior to the lesson, have students read the lecture materials so you can spend class time in hands-on discovery.

 Don't answer student questions--show them how to do it themselves.

 When students have questions, you guide them toward answers.
 Don't give them a fish, rather teach them to fish.
 When students understand the methodology, they can repeat the process.
 Without understanding, they are robots.

 But this requires comprehensive teacher preparation to be ready for the multitude of directions a conversation can go.
 Inquiry-based lessons are process-, not product-oriented.
 How students reach conclusions is as important as the conclusions they reach.
 That critical thinking is what it's about.
 Think back to your favorite school lessons.
 Were they where you learned the capital of every state or where you came to understand the scientific method?
 (OK, maybe that comparison doesn't work, but you get my point--likely, your favorite lessons required you to think, not regurgitate).

 It's tempting to think you know what students are going to ask/say.
 Resist the impulse.
 Listen.
 Try to understand what their real question is, not what their words say.
 Watch them.
 Are they comfortable with your answer, or does it make them squirm?
 Take the time to travel the distance to a solution.

 Class is ticking away and there are too many questions.
 If you take time to answer all of them, you won't cover the material scheduled.

 That's OK.
 Take the time.
 Make the issues clear.
 An odd thing will start to happen.
 As students more thoroughly understand a concept, they will transfer that knowledge to other lessons and those will go faster than expected.
 By the end of the year, you'll have covered more material in more depth.
 Cool, huh?